MiTPenguin/mcmicro-scanpy/README.md

 ```

 ## TODO:
-1. Change the output to a scanpy h5ad object instead of cell lists
+1. ~~Change the output to a scanpy h5ad object instead of cell lists~~
-2. Include method for transform using CLR instead of log
+2. ~~Include method for transform using CLR instead of log~~
-3. Publish to dockerhub
+3. ~~Publish to dockerhub (mitpenguin/mc_scanpy:latest)~~
+4. Fix writecell and writecluster to allow different cluster inputs
+5. Specify version of scanpy and pandas package via requirements txt
+6. Add sample tagging into the meta data for easy h5ad combination
+7. Make graphical output for quick QC (umap cluster, etc.)

-We probably need to test this just by the image first. so we can get a whole run through of the other methods first.
+~~We probably need to test this just by the image first. so we can get a whole run through of the other methods first.~~

 ### modification to cluster.py